ulivz/alphax/docs/README.md

 * 📦 Chained API.
 * 💅 Using middlewares to process each file.
 * 🚨 Asynchronous task control.
-* 🌈 Renaming file with a pure function or configuration.
+* 🌈 Renaming files with a pure function or configuration.
-* 🎯 Filtering file with a pure function or configuration.
+* 🎯 Filtering files with a pure function or configuration.

 ## Quick Start